-Get details to participate in Kusske Design Initiative events such as the bi-weekly Exchange, Kusske Lecture & Dialogue Series, Burst, and Vista on the University of Minnesota's central events calendar.
+Get details to participate in Kusske Design Initiative events such as the bi-weekly Exchange, KDI Lecture & Dialogue, Burst, and Vista on the University of Minnesota's central events calendar.

 Do you have an idea for a great Exchange topic?
 Want to co-lead an Exchange session?
-Submit your suggestions here.
+Submit your suggestions.

-Each spring, the Burst colloquium encourages radically participatory engagement with diverse creative perspectives through a multi-day workshop featuring prominent visiting designers.
+Each spring, the KDI Burst encourages engagement with diverse creative perspectices through a

-Each year’s events will culminate in Vista exhibitions—broad-reaching, intermodal exhibits that invite engagement with outcomes of the creative, pluralistic collaborative.
-These widely inclusive Vista exhibits will manifest both digitally and physically as graphical displays, videos, podcasts, and other designed forms.
+Broad-reaching, intermodal exhibits that invite engagement with outcomes of the creative, pluralistic collaborative.
+These exhibits will manifest both digitally and physically as graphical displays, videos, podcasts, and other designed forms.
 Vista features creative work produced through cohort collaboration, individual studies and inquiries, faculty and student research, and colloquia and workshops associated with KDI events.